 Proactive communication is just as important.
 A good partner will help your front-desk staff improve their processes, such as verifying insurance information upfront to “identify any potential coverage issues and communicate them to the patient beforehand.”
 This collaborative approach prevents problems before they start.
 You’re not just hiring a vendor; you’re adding a dedicated financial expert to your team.

-Clearing Up Common Myths About Outsourcing
+Common Myths About Outsourcing Your Billing

 Many practice managers hesitate to outsource their billing because they worry about losing control or that it’s just another expense.
 However, these concerns are often based on common myths.
 One of the biggest misconceptions is that medical billing is just data entry.
 In reality, expert medical billing is a complex process that involves “understanding complex coding and compliance issues.”
 It’s a specialized field that requires constant training to stay on top of changing regulations.